H-Richard/vault/README.md

 # Vault

-A basic Python based password manager that uses a CMI interface
+A basic Python based password manager that uses a CLI interface